akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--Gitolite is an authorization layer on top of Git, relying on `sshd` or `httpd` for authentication.
 (Recap: authentication is identifying who the user is, authorization is deciding if he is allowed to do what he is attempting to).-->

 Gitolite ist als Schicht für die Zugriffsberechtigung oberhalb von Git angeordnet und verwendet `sshd` oder `httpd` zur Authentifikation.
 (Kurze Wiederholung: Bei der Authentifizierung wird der Benutzer identifiziert und die Zugriffsberechtigung entscheidet, ob der Benutzer die gewünschte Operation ausführen darf oder nicht).

 <!--Gitolite allows you to specify permissions not just by repository, but also by branch or tag names within each repository.
 That is, you can specify that certain people (or groups of people) can only push certain "refs" (branches or tags) but not others.-->

-Gitolite ermöglicht es Dir die Berechtigungen auf Repository Ebene festzulegen, erlaubt aber zusätzlich auch die Berechtigung auf Ebene von Branches oder Tags innerhalb eines Repositorys zu definieren.
+Gitolite ermöglicht es Dir, die Berechtigungen auf Repository-Ebene festzulegen, erlaubt aber zusätzlich auch die Berechtigung auf Ebene von Branches oder Tags innerhalb eines Repositorys zu definieren.
 Das bedeutet also, dass Du festlegen kannst, dass bestimmte Leute (oder eine Gruppe von Leuten) nur bestimmte „refs“ (Branches oder Tags) pushen können, andere Personen sollen das wiederum nicht können.

 <!--### Installing ###-->
 ### Installation ###

 <!--Installing Gitolite is very easy, even if you don’t read the extensive documentation that comes with it.
 You need an account on a Unix server of some kind.
 You do not need root access, assuming Git, Perl, and an OpenSSH compatible SSH server are already installed.
 In the examples below, we will use the `git` account on a host called `gitserver`.-->

 Auch ohne Studium der ausführlichen Dokumentation, die Gitolite beiliegt, gestaltet sich die Installtion sehr einfach.
-Du benötigst dazu einen Account auf irgendeiner Art von Unix Server.
-Du brauchst keine Root-Rechte, vorausgesetzt Git, Perl und ein OpenSSH kompatibler SSH Server sind bereits installiert.
+Du benötigst dazu einen Account auf irgendeiner Art von Unix-Server.
+Du brauchst keine Root-Rechte, vorausgesetzt Git, Perl und ein OpenSSH-kompatibler SSH-Server sind bereits installiert.
 In unserem Beispiel verwenden wir den Benutzer `git` auf einem Host mit dem Namen `gitserver`.

 <!--Gitolite is somewhat unusual as far as "server" software goes — access is via SSH, and so every userid on the server is a potential "gitolite host".
 We will describe the simplest install method in this article; for the other methods please see the documentation.-->